-LCRR Step-by-Step Guide: How to Comply with the EPA’s Lead and Copper Rule Revisions [New for 2023]
+LCRR Step-by-Step Guide: How to Comply with the EPA’s Lead and Copper Rule Revisions [Updated for 2024]

 The Lead and Copper Rule Revisions (LCRR)

 LCRR stands for Lead and Copper Rule Revisions.
 The rule details a series of requirements that all 60,000+ public water systems in the U.S. must meet by October 16, 2024 to prevent drinking water contamination.